maristie/maristie.github.io/_posts/2022-01-23-Why-PlayStation-is-Losing-the-Console-War-Against-Xbox.md

 ---
 title: "Why PlayStation is Losing the Console War against Xbox"
-tags: [Gaming, IT]
+tags: [Gaming, IT, Cloud]
 ---

 Upon Microsoft's public [announcement](https://news.microsoft.com/features/microsoft-to-acquire-activision-blizzard-to-bring-the-joy-and-community-of-gaming-to-everyone-across-every-device/) of plans to acquire Activision Blizzard, discussions on the console war between PlayStation and Xbox were heated again.
-Some people regarded platform exclusivity of more games would build Xbox's edge over PlayStation, while others felt relieved after Xbox head [affirmed future releases of CoD on PlayStation](https://twitter.com/XboxP3/status/1484273335139651585).
+Some people regarded platform exclusivity of more games would build Xbox's edge over PlayStation, while others felt relieved after Xbox head [affirmed future releases of Call of Duty on PlayStation](https://twitter.com/XboxP3/status/1484273335139651585).
 However, both sides have *underestimated* Microsoft's ambition.

 Sony no doubt [sells more consoles](https://en.wikipedia.org/wiki/List_of_best-selling_game_consoles) in the last and current generation, and has arguably stronger exclusive franchises till now.
 However, Microsoft is really aiming to reshape the entire video game industry, which could pose a fundamental threat to PlayStation's current business model.